omonubi/ACKS-by-omonubi/README.md

 ## Sheet Variable Manifest
 This section details all fields and controls on the sheet and how they are calculated, used, etc.

-1. **IMPORTANT:** Most buttons on the sheet *require* that a token is selected in order to function.
+1. **IMPORTANT:** All buttons on the sheet *require* that a token is selected in order to function.
 This is to support the use of the Actions macro (which is a highly recommended alternative for players to access their sheet buttons).
 2. The term 'character' refers to any player character, NPC, or monster who this sheet is used to represent.
 When representing monsters, many of the fields described can be safely ignored.
 3. All field values are optional, unless otherwise specified.
 4. Attribute variable names shown below do not include the *attr_* portion of the name.
 The names for roll buttons and repeating sections include the full variable name.